jaimehsu/jaimehsu.github.io/Research.md

 **Hsu, Jaime (Feng-Yuan)**.
 “Negotiating Gendered Media: Learning ICTs in Transnational Taiwanese Families.” *Continuum: Journal of Media & Cultural Studies*, 32(2): 239-249.

 **Revise and Resubmit**

-**Hsu, Jaime** and Sara Mernitz.
-“The Role of Romantic Relationships for Sexual Minority Young Adults’ Depressive Symptoms: Do Relationship Types Matter?” (*Revision Submitted*)

 **Hsu, Jaime**.
 “Penalizing Nonconformity: Gender Embodiment at the Intersection of Gender and Sexual Identity in the Labor Market.” (*Revision Submitted*)